326-YL/cs326-final-Dalet/doc/milestone3.md

       <li>Going to '/dbtest' will show all that data (815 items currently)</li>
       <li>Started a userownconsole database, where it combines a user id to a console id</li>
    </ul>

+   Sam:
+   I implimented some search functionality to the explore page.
+   Still figuring out how I'm going to filter the database (similarity vs exact).
+   Only thing left to do is to insert the database and the filter function.

 </font>